Educator Preparation Performance Reports

 If you’re an aspiring teacher and considering what type of credential to pursue, the following resources can help inform your decision.

 - Teaching Credentials: Deciding Which One Is Right for You

 - Teacher Preparation Pathways: Deciding Between Student Teaching and an Intern Credential

 Test Preparation for Teachers

-Azusa Pacific partners with Teachers Test Prep to offer discounted exam preparation for the California Basic Educational Skills Test (CBEST), California Subject Examinations for Teachers (CSET), and Reading Instruction Competence Assessment (RICA).
+Azusa Pacific partners with Teachers Test Prep and 240 Tutoring to offer discounted exam preparation for the California Basic Educational Skills Test (CBEST), California Subject Examinations for Teachers (CSET), and Reading Instruction Competence Assessment (RICA).
 Get customized study guides and free diagnostic exams to help you succeed, and read our tips for tackling the CSET and CBEST.View Upcoming CTC Exam Dates

 U.S. Constitution Challenge Exam